ODU-Internship/Sentiment_Analysis_2/README.md

 * '/replace' = call to use newly trained model in production pass json data with key="merge" and value = "yes" (to deploy new model)

-  NOTE: The model in models folder needs to be unzipped before invoking API calls